PDFs by language

-There are no strong epidemiologic studies in the medical literature that link breast cancer risk and antiperspirant use, and very little scientific evidence to support this claim.
+There are no strong epidemiologic studies (studies in people) that link breast cancer risk and antiperspirant use, and very little scientific evidence to support this claim.

-In fact, a carefully designed epidemiologic study of this issue published in 2002 compared 813 women with breast cancer and 793 women without the disease.
-The researchers found no link between breast cancer risk and antiperspirant use, deodorant use, or underarm shaving.
+Still, most case-control studies looking at antiperspirant use and breast cancer risk have not found a link between them.
+This includes a large, carefully designed study comparing about 800 women with breast cancer and a similar number of women without the disease.
+This study found no link between breast cancer risk and antiperspirant use, deodorant use, or underarm shaving.

 Parabens are chemicals used as preservatives and as food additives.
 They can be found in many types of make-up (like lipstick, mascara, concealer, and foundation) and skin care products (like lotion, shaving products, and sunscreen).
 Parabens can be absorbed through the skin.

-Intake of parabens is a possible concern because studies have shown that parabens have weak estrogen-like properties.
-Estrogen is a female hormone known to cause breast cells (both normal and cancerous) to grow and divide.
+Parabens have been raised as a possible health concern because lab studies have shown that they have weak estrogen-like properties.
+Estrogen is a female hormone known to cause breast cells (both normal and cancer cells) to grow.
 And some conditions that increase the body's exposure to estrogen (like not having children, late menopause, obesity, etc.) have been linked to an increased risk of breast cancer.

-Most people are exposed to parabens.
-In fact, studies have found some form of parabens in the urine in up to 99% of people in the US.
-But so far, studies have not shown any direct link between parabens and any health problems, including breast cancer.
+While some forms of parabens have been found in the urine in up to 99% of people in the US, so far, studies in people have not shown any direct link between parabens and any health problems, including breast cancer.
 There are also many other compounds in the environment that mimic naturally produced estrogen.

 Aluminum-based compounds are the active ingredients in antiperspirants.
 They block the sweat glands to keep sweat from getting to the skin's surface.
-Some research has suggested that these aluminum compounds may be absorbed by the skin and cause changes in estrogen receptors of breast cells.
+Some researchers have theorized that these aluminum compounds might be absorbed by the skin and cause changes in estrogen receptors of breast cells.
 Because estrogen can promote the growth of both cancer and non-cancer breast cells, some scientists have suggested that using the aluminum-based compounds in antiperspirants may be a risk factor for the development of breast cancer.

 But it isn’t clear that much aluminum is absorbed through the skin.
 One study that looked at the absorption of aluminum from antiperspirants containing aluminum chlorohydrate applied to the underarms found that only a tiny fraction (0.012%) was absorbed.
 The actual amount of aluminum absorbed would be much less than what would be expected to be absorbed from the foods a person eats during the same time.